 We hope it won't ever come to this, but if you've already contacted us and feel that your complaint cannot be resolved between the two of us, we have agreed to participate in the dispute resolution procedures established in the Privacy Shield Principles regarding personal information received from the EEA.
 For such escalated disputes, you can contact your local Data Protection Authority (DPA).

 Synap takes reasonable steps to protect information you provide to us as part of your use of the Synap service from loss, misuse, and unauthorized access or disclosure.
-When you enter sensitive information (such as sign-in credentials) we encrypt the transmission of that information using secure socket layer technology (SSL).
+All communication with the Synap service is encrypted with secure socket layer technology (SSL).
 We follow generally accepted standards to protect the personal data submitted to us, both during transmission and once we receive it.
 However, no electronic or email transmission or digital storage mechanism is ever fully secure or error free.

 To learn more about current practices and policies regarding security and confidentiality, please see our Security Policy.